cosmos72/stmx/doc/consistent-reads.md

 Real memory barriers but no atomic compare-and-swap
 ---------------------------------------------------

-Same as previous paragraph, but without a lock bit embedded in the version:
+Same problem as previous paragraph.
+We have real memory barriers but no atomic compare-and-swap, so without a lock bit embedded in the version.

-We have real memory barriers but no atomic compare-and-swap.
-How can we guarantee consistent reads?
+How can we still guarantee consistent reads?

-First of all, notice that the lock bit in the version read the first time is not actually used, such "before" read of version is only to detect version number changes.
+First of all, notice that the lock bit in the version read the first time is not actually used, such "early" version read is only to detect version number changes.
 Only the lock bit in the second read of the version is actually used.

-From this, we deduce that we can split the lock bit and the version and omit reading the lock bit the first time, provided that we use a pessimistic approach by guaranteeing that the lock bit will be found = 1 at least as often as previously.
+From this, we deduce that we can split the lock bit and the version and omit reading the lock bit the first time, provided that we use a pessimistic approach by guaranteeing that the lock will be found locked at least as often as previously.

 To get such behaviour, we test the lock (now a standard bordeaux-threads lock) before reading the version for the second time.